WALDEN ExtracurricularS

 Vice-President: Help the President, and take their role in their absence.

-KUNA • Christen Brown
+KUNA • Haley Mann

 The Kentucky United Nations Assembly (KUNA) is a 3-day experiential learning conference in which students participate directly in simulated international diplomacy.
 KUNA offers students the opportunity to experience the richness of cultures from around the world, develop empathy, and hone their critical thinking skills while engaging with a wide variety of perspectives and global issues.

-KYA • Christen Brown
+KYA • Jahnna Harvey

 The Kentucky Youth Assembly (KYA) is a 3-day experiential learning conference in which students serve as part of a model state government.
 KYA offers students the opportunity to learn about a wide variety of issues, develop critical thinking skills, and articulate their beliefs while engaging constructively with their peers from around the Commonwealth.

-PRIDE Club • Cait Schleff
+PRIDE Club • Cait Waits

 We seek an active, inclusive membership and would like our members to be people who will step forward and are willing to do things for their community.
 We will have a President who will provide leadership, vision, and the ability to big picture plan; the President will also be expected to facilitate meetings; the Secretary will keep track of attendance as well as take and disseminate meeting minutes; the communications officer will act as a liaison between Pride club and administration and other entities.

-National Honor Society • MARIS ELDER
+National Honor Society • Susie Hencye

 The National Honor Society is the nation's premier organization established to recognize outstanding high school students.
 NHS serves to honor those students who have demonstrated excellence in the areas of scholarship (cumulative 3.75 GPA), leadership, service, and character.
 Students are considered for membership - and invited to apply - each spring semester that they become eligible (beginning sophomore year).